JetBrains/teamcity-vscode-extension/README.md

 Once you have a local TFVC workspace available, you must configure the TFVC support in Visual Studio Code.
 You can find that information (including demo videos) in the [TFVC documentation](https://github.com/microsoft/vsts-vscode/blob/master/TFVC_README.md).

 ## Installation
-First, you will need to install [Visual Studio Code](https://code.visualstudio.com/download) `1.12.0` or later.
+First, you will need to install [Visual Studio Code](https://code.visualstudio.com/download) `1.17.0` or later.

-To install the extension with the latest version of Visual Studio Code (version `1.13.1` is the latest as of this writing), bring up the Visual Studio Code Command Palette (`F1`), type `Install from VSIX` and choose the `tc.vsix` file in the opened dialoge box.
+To install the extension with the latest version of Visual Studio Code (version `1.19.1` is the latest as of this writing), download the last pre-released version of the TeamCity extension from [corresponding page](https://github.com/JetBrains/teamcity-vscode-extension/releases), bring up the Visual Studio Code Command Palette (`F1`), type `Install from VSIX` and choose the `teamcity-vscode-extension-***.vsix` file in the opened dialoge box.
 Restart Visual Studio Code.

 Alternatively, you can also install using the VS Code ```--install-extension``` command line switch providing the path to the .vsix:
 ```